kevinearls/SplitsVille/README.md

 - *A custom app icon.*
 - *An onboarding screen.*
 - *A custom display name.*
-- *At least one SwifUI animation.*
+- *At least one SwifUI animation.*  Clinking on the image on the FriendDetailPage uses animation.
 - *Styled text properties.
 SwiftUI modifiers are sufficient.*

 ## A List of planned screens